khozlov/perficio/README.md

 Also, to properly configure passport the app needs to know what `domain` it's running under so don't forget to put it into the config.

 If you don't want just anyone to have access to your app, you can specify a regex pattern (`userFilterRegexp`) that all new user email will be matched against.
-Those who won't much won't join.
+Those who won't match won't join.

 And last but not least set your own `sessionSecret` that will be used to encrypt session cookies.
 Your life may depend on it (well, maybe not but it's still a good idea).